-If proposing for more than one Candidate Site, Proposers should submit both a Technical Proposal and a Cost Proposal for each Candidate Site.
-For example, if a Proposer wishes to submit for three (3) Candidate Sites, the Proposer should submit three (3) separate Technical Proposals and three (3) separate Cost Proposals corresponding to each Candidate Site.
+If proposing for more than one Candidate Site, Proposers should submit both a Technical Proposal, Cost Proposal, Cost Proposal Narrative, and Project Implementation Schedule for each Candidate Site.
+For example, if a Proposer wishes to submit for three (3) Candidate Sites, the Proposer should submit three (3) separate Technical Proposals, three (3) separate Cost Proposals, three (3) separate Cost Proposal Narratives, and three (3) separate Project Implementation Schedules corresponding to each Candidate Site.
 Only one Administrative Proposal is required per Proposer regardless of the number of proposed Candidate Sites.
-If proposing for more than one Candidate Site in the same Designated Zone, please number the Proposals [Proposal No.] in the file names, as shown below.
-In addition, the Proposer is prohibited from making multiple Proposals with respect to a particular Candidate Site in a different form.
+The Proposer is prohibited from making multiple Proposals with respect to a particular Candidate Site in a different form.